See your bus schedules and its position in real time

 iBUS will keep you updated with the latest information at all time.
-Adjustments to our bus schedules in real time will help you make the best decisions while you are on the bus.
-Several information tools will also be at your disposal, from bus timetables on our mobile site, to our app for smart phones, along with passenger information terminals.
+Adjustments to our bus schedules in real time will help you make the best decisions while you are on the road.
+Several information tools will also be at your disposal, from bus timetables on our mobile site, to our apps for smart phones, along with passenger information terminals.

 You will be informed of any service disruptions and other events likely to impact you on your way.
 Riding the bus will become a much better experience.

 More precise customer information before trip and while on the move

 Better communication about transit system accessibility

 Unified view of transit system

 Integration of bus priority system at traffic lights